BootleggersROM/ExtraStuff/XDAThread_Code.md

 [IMG="Thanks Section"]https://raw.githubusercontent.com/BootleggersROM/ExtraStuff/master/threadfiles/03-thanks.png[/IMG]
 Thanks to this people, this ROM could be possible, so, i have to give a big thanks to:
 [CODE]* Shishu (For being there)
+* Cuspidroid Legacy (for everyday comment and support)
 * Ground Zero ROMs Team
 * AOSPExtended
 * ABC ROMs